chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 ### Required Gene Annotations

-cellxgene requires ENSEMBL identifiers for genes and [External RNA Controls Consortium (ERCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4978944/) identifiers for [RNA Spike-In Control Mixes] to ensure that all datasets it stores measure the same features and can therefore be integrated.
+ENSEMBL identifiers are required for genes and [External RNA Controls Consortium (ERCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4978944/) identifiers for [RNA Spike-In Control Mixes] to ensure that all datasets measure the same features and can therefore be integrated.

 The following gene annotation dependencies are *pinned* for this version of the schema.
 For multi-organism experiments, cells from any Metazoan organism are allowed as long as orthologs from the following organism annotations are used.